littleblackfish/i529/README.md

-This is the repository for the lab module of the **Machine Learning in Bioinformatics** course as thought by  in the Spring of 2017.
+This is the repository for the lab module of the **Machine Learning for Bioinformatics** course as thought in the Spring of 2017.
 It contains the materials covered in the lab sessions.

   * [Main course webpage](http://homes.soic.indiana.edu/classes/spring2017/info/i529-yye/index.php)